subfuzion/appmesh-blog/colorapp/README.md

 Here's what we're going to do:

 1. Define terms and concepts for this post.
-2. Infrastructure: create a VPC for the application.
+2. Provision infrastructure for the application.
+   1. Create a VPC.
+   2. Create a service mesh.
+   3. Create compute resources.
-3. Infrastructure: create a service mesh for the application.
+3. Deploy the application.
-4. Infrastructure: deploy compute resources for the application.
-5. Create mesh resources for the application.
+   1. Configure App Mesh resources.
-6. Deploy services into the mesh.
+   2. Deploy services to ECS.
+4. Shape traffic.
-7. Apply traffic rules and monitor with [Amazon CloudWatch] and [AWS X-Ray].
+   1. Apply traffic rules
+   2. Monitor with [Amazon CloudWatch] and [AWS X-Ray].

 ## Terminology and Concepts